-In his 38 years of service with the association, Morrill has been active at the national, state and local levels.
-He has served on NAR's Board of Directors since 1974 and its Executive Committee since 1988.
+In his 38 years of service with the association, Morrill was active at the national, state, and local levels.
+He served on NAR's Board of Directors beginning in 1974 and its Executive Committee beginning in 1988.
 Morrill served as an NAR regional vice president in 1988 for Arkansas, Kansas, Missouri, and Oklahoma.
 He chaired the Independent Expenditures Committee in 1983, the REALTORS® Political Action Committee in 1988, the Government Affairs Coordinating Committee in 1990, and the Strategic Planning Committee in 1992.
-He has served on numerous other task forces and committees, including the Legislative, Issues Mobilization, Mortgage Finance, and State and Urban Affairs Committees.
+He served on numerous other task forces and committees, including the Legislative, Issues Mobilization, Mortgage Finance, and State and Urban Affairs Committees.
 In 1994, he served as an NAR Committee Liaison and was responsible for coordinating the activities of the committees in the Government and Political Relations Group.
-The group included the Public Policy Coordinating, Business Issues, Federal Taxation, Environment, Housing and Community Development, State and Property Rights, State Housing Issues, Political Affairs Coordinating and Political Communication Committees.
+The group included the Public Policy Coordinating, Business Issues, Federal Taxation, Environment, Housing and Community Development, State and Property Rights, State Housing Issues, Political Affairs Coordinating, and Political Communication Committees.

-At the state level, Morrill was the 1974 president of the Missouri Association of REALTORS® and has served on MAR's Board of Directors since 1962.
-He has chaired MAR's Legislative, Long-Range Planning and REALTORS® Political Action Committees.
+At the state level, Morrill was the 1974 president of the Missouri Association of REALTORS® and served on MAR's Board of Directors from 1962.
+He chaired MAR's Legislative, Long-Range Planning, and REALTORS® Political Action Committees.
 In 1979, the state association honored him with its REALTOR® of the Year award.

 At the local level, Morrill served four years as president of the Tri-Lakes Board of REALTORS®.
 He chaired the Table Rock Multiple Listing Service in 1975 and 1979.

-Active in the community, Morrill serves as a director for the Bank of Kimberling City and Rural Missouri Cable TV, Inc. He also serves as a director for the Branson-based White River Valley Electric Cooperative, the KAMO Electric Cooperative, in Vinita, Okla., and the National Rural Utilities Cooperative Finance Corp., in Herndon, VA.
+Active in the community, Morrill served as a director for the Bank of Kimberling City and Rural Missouri Cable TV, Inc. He also served as a director for the Branson-based White River Valley Electric Cooperative, the KAMO Electric Cooperative, in Vinita, Okla., and the National Rural Utilities Cooperative Finance Corp., in Herndon, VA.

-Morrill resides in Kimberling City with his wife, Brenda, and daughter, Rochelle Dawn.
+Morrill lived in Kimberling City with his late wife, Brenda, and daughter, Rochelle Dawn.